adaken4/loan-guard-ai/README.md

   * **Backend API:** Python FastAPI (Dockerized & Deployed on Render)
   * **Inference Engine:** Scikit-learn Pipeline (Serialized via Joblib)

+For a complete breakdown of the data flow, model design, and deployment strategy, please see the **[Full System Architecture Document](ARCHITECTURE.md)**.

 -----

 ## 🛠️ Tech Stack